Ralph McGill: Final years and legacy

-In addition to the Pulitzer Prize, McGill received the Elijah Parish Lovejoy Award as well as an honorary Doctor of Laws degree from dozens of universities and colleges, including Harvard, and the Presidential Medal of Freedom in 1964.
+In addition to winning the Pulitzer Prize for Editorial Writing in 1959, McGill received the Elijah Parish Lovejoy Award as well as an honorary Doctor of Laws degree from dozens of universities and colleges, including Harvard, an honorary Doctor of Humane Letters from Kenyon College in 1964, and the Presidential Medal of Freedom in 1964.
 In 1963 he published his book The South and the Southerner as well as several anthologies of his newspaper articles.
 McGill died of a heart attack two days before his 71st birthday.
+McGill's funeral was held at his parish, All Saints' Episcopal Church, and is buried in Atlanta's historic Westview Cemetery.
+A bomb threat was made at his funeral but no bomb was found.

 After his death Ralph McGill Boulevard (previously Forrest Boulevard) and Ralph McGill Middle School were named for him in Atlanta.
 In his honor, The McGill Lecture is held annually at The Grady School of Journalism at the University of Georgia, featuring a nationally recognized journalist.
 In 1970 McGill was inducted into the Georgia Newspaper Hall of Fame.

 His personal papers were donated to Emory University and are available at the Manuscripts and Rare Book Library (MARBL) at Emory University Library.
-Ralph McGill is mentioned by name in Martin Luther King Jr.'s Letter from Birmingham Jail as one of the "few enlightened white persons" to understand and sympathize with the civil rights movement at the time of the letter (April 1963).
+Ralph McGill is mentioned by name by Martin Luther King Jr. in his Letter from Birmingham Jail as one of the "few enlightened white persons" to understand and sympathize with the civil rights movement at the time of the letter (April 1963).
 McGill's role in the campaign against segregation is depicted in Michael Braz's opera, A Scholar Under Siege, composed for the centenary of Georgia Southern University and premiered in 2007.
-A National Public Broadcasting Prime Time Special, Dawn's Early Light: Ralph McGill and the Segregated South (1988), documented his impact.
+A National Public Broadcasting prime time special, Dawn's Early Light: Ralph McGill and the Segregated South (1988), documented his impact.
 Burt Lancaster voiced McGill and prominent figures appear such as Julian Bond, Tom Brokaw, Jimmy Carter, John Lewis, Vernon Jordan, Herman Talmadge, Sander Vanocur, Andrew Young, and Pulitzer Prize winning journalists Harry Ashmore, Eugene Patterson and Claude Sitton.

-McGill is buried in Atlanta's historic Westview Cemetery.